 });

-childProcess.unref(); // Allow parent to exit independently
+childProcess.unref(); // Allow parent to exit independently// Store process reference for status trackingthis.trackProcess(jobId, childProcess);

 }

-private trackProcess(jobId: string, process: any) {
+privatetrackProcess(jobId: string, process: any) {

-// Could store in memory, database, or file system
+// Implementation depends on your needs// Could store in memory, database, or file system

 }